-King County, WA (CBS NEWS) A 90-year-old woman who contracted coronavirus at Life Care Center senior care facility in Seattle has recovered, her family says.
+King County, WA (CBS NEWS) A 90-year-old woman who contracted coronavirus at in Seattle has recovered, her family says.
 Life Care Center experienced a massive spread of the virus in mid-February.
-According to a CDC investigation, 62% of the roughly 130 elderly residents had become infected and more than a quarter of them have died.
+According to 62% of the roughly 130 elderly residents had become infected and more than a quarter of them have died.

 Wood, who lived at Life Care Center, tested positive for coronavirus on March 6, her grand-daughter-in-law, Kate Neidigh writes in “Seattle Refined.”